btisler-DS/CubeGeometryTest/README.md

 1. **cube_geometry/** – Self-organized criticality (SOC) experiments on a cube with WWWWHW geometry.
 2. **inquiry_studio/** – The cubic interrogative instrument used in the paper, which measures interrogative entropy and answer-side behavior for local LLM runs.

-The Zenodo entry for the paper points to this repository as the canonical artifact.

 ---

 ## Repository Layout